In-Run Data Shapley for Adam Optimizer: In-Run Data Shapley for Adam Optimizer

 \subsection{Optimizer Dependence of Data Value}

 We begin by investigating a fundamental question: Are data Shapley values consistent across different optimization algorithms?
 To answer this, we computed the Shapley values for the same dataset and model architecture trained under two distinct regimes: SGD and Adam.

-To ensure our findings are robust and reflect true marginal contributions rather than artifacts of a specific approximation method, we relied on Truncated Monte Carlo (TMC) \cite{ghorbani2019data}.
-TMC estimates the Shapley value by retraining the model on random subsets of data, accumulating the marginal validation loss changes induced by individual samples along the optimization trajectory.
-Although computationally expensive, this retraining-based approach serves as a model-agnostic ``ground truth" baseline, allowing us to rigorously compare how the optimization path itself alters data value.
+We use retraining-based Truncated Monte Carlo Shapley~\cite{ghorbani2019data} as a model-agnostic reference.
+TMC estimates the Shapley value by sampling random permutations of the training data and averaging the marginal utility change induced by each sample.
+Although computationally expensive, this retraining-based estimator allows us to compare how the choice of optimizer changes the induced data values without relying on our proposed approximation.
+(More experimental setup details refer to Appendix~\ref{sec:append_setup_opt}.)

 As illustrated in Figure~\ref{fig:sgd_vs_adam}, attribution scores derived under the SGD trajectory diverge significantly from those computed under Adam.
-The scatter plot reveals a distinct lack of linear agreement, with the majority of samples deviating substantially from the identity line ($y=x$).
-Quantitatively, the Pearson correlation coefficient between SGD-based and Adam-based values is extremely low ($R \approx 0.0579$).
-This inconsistency demonstrates that data value is not a static property intrinsic to the sample, but is \textbf{fundamentally coupled to the optimization dynamics}.
-Mechanistically, a sample that is highly influential under the linear updates of SGD may be aggressively down-weighted by Adam's adaptive variance scaling.
-This confirms that relying on SGD-based logic for adaptive optimizers is insufficient, validating the necessity of the optimizer-aware framework.

-In Section~\ref{sec:exp}, we extend this analysis by directly comparing our proposed Adam-aware In-Run Shapley against the Standard In-Run Shapley (SGD-proxy).
-These experiments will demonstrate how optimizer-aware attribution significantly improves fidelity to ground-truth marginal contributions.
+The scatter plot reveals a clear lack of agreement, with many samples deviating substantially from the identity line ($y=x$).
+Quantitatively, the Pearson correlation between SGD-based and Adam-based values is extremely low ($R=0.0579$), showing that the two optimizers assign substantially different attribution magnitudes.
+Moreover, the Spearman correlation is also very low ($\rho=0.0465$), indicating that the discrepancy is not merely a rescaling of value scores, but also changes the ranking of training samples.
+This inconsistency demonstrates that data value is not a static property intrinsic to the sample, but is fundamentally coupled to the optimization dynamics.
+Mechanistically, a sample that is highly influential under the linear updates of SGD may contribute differently under Adam, where the update direction is modulated by historical momentum and adaptive variance scaling.
+This suggests that relying on SGD-based attribution for adaptive optimizers can be misleading, motivating the need for an optimizer-aware framework.
+In Section~\ref{sec:exp}, we further compare the proposed Adam-aware In-Run Shapley estimator with the standard SGD-based In-Run proxy.
+The results show that accounting for Adam dynamics substantially improves fidelity to explicit Adam marginal utility changes.